“Investing” in Bitcoin – Simple AF!

 Before we move on, this is very important to know.
 Bitcoin is only ONE type of Crypto (online) currency.
 Just like Pound Sterling (£) is ONE type of PHYSICAL currency.
 There are other types of Cryptocurrencies (like Ethereum and Litecoin), just like there are other types of physical currency (like Dollars and Euros).
 Does that make sense?

 So for simplicity and for the sake of this blog, when I mention Bitcoin, please understand that I could be meaning Cryptocurrencies on the whole.
-But because most people are familiar with the term Bitcoin, I will use the term Bitcoin (…but I can be meaning Cryptocurrencies on the whole).
+But because most people are familiar with the term Bitcoin, I will use the term Bitcoin (…but I could be meaning Cryptocurrencies on the whole).

 Okay KoD, I understand that:

-1) I DON’T need to know what Bitcoin is to
+1) I DON’T need to know what Bitcoin is to “invest”

 2) When the average person says Bitcoin, sometimes they can be meaning Cryptocurrencies on the whole